Shadowfist Deck Lists

 Death Cab for Cutie - Jan Malina's winning deck from the GenCon 2002 Who's The Big Man Now? (dueling) championship.

 S.W.A.H.T - Julian Lighton's winning deck from the GenCon 2003 Who's The Big Man Now? (dueling) championship.
-Julian also made it to the finals in the multiplayer championships with this deck.
+Julian also made it to the finals in the multiplayer championships with this deck, and a retuned version won the dueling championship again at GenCon 2010.

 Rocket Jam - Joshua Kronengold's finalist deck from the GenCon 2003 Who's The Big Man Now? (dueling) championship.